-Black Hills Caverns offers two different tours of the huge underground wind caverns, including rare logomites, helicitites, stalactites, stalagmites, cave flowers, frost work and box work.
+Museum of Geology...
+Located on the South Dakota School of Mines and Technology campus in Rapid wind caverns, including rare logomites, helicitites, stalactites, stalagmites, cave flowers, frost work and box work.
 80% of the cave walls are lined with calcite crystal.
 New Crystal Mining & Gemstone Panning!
 Tours leave approximately every 20 minutes.
 The Adventure Tour is 60 minutes, covering all 3 levels.